StuDocu/cacheable-entities/README.md

 ## Features
 - Encapsulated key and TLL management.
 - Blocking/Non-blocking caching strategies.
-- Serializing/Deserializing cache values on the fly.
+- Serializing/Unserializing cache values on the fly.
-- Easy access to real time value.
+- Easy access to real time value (not through cache).

 ## Table of contents
 <!-- TOC -->